-If you would like this package to be quoted with domestic flights just send an email to Jerver at: [email protected] indicating that you are interested in Amazon & Mountains 10 Day (with 4 Day Inca Trail) for a specific date and would like a quote on flights.
-It is best to send your international flight details if you have them so we can ensure the flight itinerary allows enough time for connections.
+If you would like this package to be quoted with domestic flights just send an email to Jon at: [email protected] indicating that you are interested in Amazon & Mountains 10 Day (with 4 Day Inca Trail) for a specific date and would like a quote on flights.
+It is best to send your international flight details.

-In the case that the Corto Maltez Lodge is unavailable (fully booked ) we use the Ecoamazonia lodge programe below.
+In the case that the Corto Maltez Lodge is unavailable (fully booked ) we use the Ecoamazonia lodge.

 Day 1: Flight Lima-Cusco, reception and transfer to Hotel Marqueses